 Before you start moving forward again, let your hands, still holding the bar at chest level, move forward first.
 Only when they are over the knees should you start to move forward.

-In order to make the most of your power when rowing, there is need to use the proper form as described above.
+To make the most of your power when rowing, there is a need to use the proper form as described above.
 Most people, especially beginners, are fond of moving only their sits, with their legs forward.
 As long as the seat is moving, they are OK!
 While it is possible to achieve some level of success, you can never truly reach your highest potential by rowing this way.
 Instead of extending only your legs to move your sit, engage the rowing handle as well.
-Your feet must be well positioned in the footrests, while your handle should be able to travel at the same rate as your seat.
+Your feet must be well-positioned in the footrests, while your handle should be able to travel at the same rate as your seat.
 If not, you will not be able to optimize your power.